waleedGeorgy/Secrets-PassportJS/README.md

     }
 });
 ```
-7. Using the defined strategy to authenticate users using `passport.authenticate(strategyName, {options}, callback())`.
+7. Using the defined strategy from step 4 to authenticate users with `passport.authenticate(strategyName, {options}, callback())`.
 For example redirecting logged in (authenticated) users to the main page of the website.
 ```js
 app.post("/login", passport.authenticate('local', {
     successRedirect: "/secrets",
     failureRedirect: "/login",
 }));
 ```
 8. Protecting routes that should only be accessible by authenticated users using `isAuthenticated()`.
-For example, making sure that only authenticated users are able to see the post secret page.
+For example, making sure that only authenticated users are able to access the post secret page.
 ```js
 app.get("/submit", (req, res) => {
     if(req.isAuthenticated()){